annatian0821/lem-gmsh/README.md

 1. Run `make clean && make -jN` (where N is the number of cores)

-2. Run lem-gmsh `./lem-gmsh /path/to/meshfile.msh`
+2. Run lem-gmsh `./lem-gmsh /path/to/meshfile.msh` this will generate a `nodes.txt` file in the `build` directory.